Shop Subscribe

 2. Triple Up Triple Down Tower Relay

 Working together as a team, students stack in a relay to create a tower in the center with Jumbo Speed Stacks.
 Everyone plays an important role to help move the team toward completing their tower.
-Again, the difficulty level can be adjusted with stacking patterns, and students waiting their turn can perform stationary exercises to keep everyone active.
+Again, adjust the difficulty level by changing the stacking patterns.
+Students waiting their turn can perform stationary exercises to keep everyone active.

 Smaller group, more Speed Stacks